U Remind Me

 "U Remind Me" is a song by American singer Usher.
-It was written by Edmund "Eddie Hustle" Clement and Anita McCloud and produced by Clement for Usher's third studio album 8701 (2001).
+It was written by Edmund "Eddie Hustle" Clement and Anita McCloud and produced by Clement along with duo Jimmy Jam & Terry Lewis for Usher's third studio album 8701 (2001).
 A mid-tempo R&B track, the song is about a man who meets a woman who seems like a nice catch, but he decides not to enter a relationship with her because she looks too much like an ex-girlfriend with whom he had a bad breakup.

 The song served as the lead American single from 8701 following the release of previous single "Pop Ya Collar", which was only included in some editions of the album.
 "U Remind Me" topped the US Billboard Hot 100 on July 7, 2001, and also reached the top five in Australia, Belgium, France, the Netherlands, New Zealand, and the United Kingdom.
 The song won Usher his first Grammy Award for Best Male R&B Vocal Performance in 2002.
-Its accompanying music video features Chilli of TLC as one of the female leads.
+Its accompanying music video features Usher's then-girlfriend Chilli of TLC as one of the female leads.
+There is also a remix that features Method Man and Blu Cantrell.